ibois-epfl/augmented-carpentry/README.md

 > - [x] Fix the textRender, which is either not shown or overriding the scene
 > - [ ] Cache objects in RenderAPI for speed up (option)

+> - [ ] We have to check (or at least catch) the error that may occur due to the incompatible camera parameter and SLAM map after camera calibration.
+> - [ ] Undistort Camera view

 <br />